Refund abuse occurs when a customer uses your returns policy so much that it becomes unprofitable.

 You can learn more about refund abuse, and how to prevent it, in our Insights Guide.

 To prevent refund abuse, you send us details about refund requests using our API.
-We will evaluate whether the refund request is an instance of refund abuse, and return a recommendation as to whether the you should issue the refund.
+We will evaluate whether the refund request is an instance of refund abuse, and return a recommendation whether you should issue the refund.